Genesis Electrified G80 Review & Prices

 Interior style, infotainment and accessories

-The Electrified G80’s sole trim level is called ‘Luxury’ and when you step inside you can see why.
+There’s just one trim level for the Electrified G80, but it truly does come with everything you could want for its circa-£75,000 price tag.
 Though it seems odd to say that a £70,000 car feels more expensive than it is, when you compare it to its opposition from Germany the Genesis does feel a lot more like the big boss vehicle among junior executives.

 That’s mostly down to the material quality.
 Instead of nasty piano black and creaky plastics, almost everything you touch in the Electrified G80 is leather, metal, or wood - the real stuff, too, not plastic made to feel like it.
 The exception is the rotary controller for the infotainment system, because that’s made of nice cool glass instead.
 Lovely.